Plywood masters returns in 2020 and will be bigger and better than ever meaning there will be changes to the format, these are outlined below

 The problems are also set by two very experienced and legendary route setters, Ian Vickers and Jamie Cassidy; both have an impressive route-setting CV, having set at numerous national and international competitions.
 With Ian and Jamie setting, this event has become renowned for its basic pulling and outdoor-style of problems that you just don’t find at other climbing competitions.

 Finally, the Plywood Masters event is also well-known for having a fun, friendly Lancashire atmosphere and now that we have settled into our new premises at Walton Summit, it is about to get even bigger and better!

 So why don’t you come down and experience this great event for yourself by entering this year’s competition.

 The format of the qualifying round is based on the standard bouldering league format, with problems to be attempted within a set time period with no isolation.
-The final has an isolation period and problems are to be attempted on-sight, with a set number, sequence, climbing period and rest period.
+The semi-final and final has an isolation period and problems are to be attempted on-sight, with a set number, sequence, climbing period and rest period.